pulumi/pulumi-hugo/themes/default/content/blog/aws-quickstart-registry/index.md

     - registry
 ---

-Pulumi makes configuring, deploying, and managing criticial AWS resources straightforward, like it should be.
-AWS's core services are designed for modularity within the AWS ecosystem, which is great for flexibility but makes building best-practice AWS environments surprisingly difficult.
+Pulumi makes configuring, deploying, and managing critical AWS resources straightforward (like it should be).
+AWS's core services are designed for modularity within the AWS ecosystem, which is great for flexibility, but makes building best-practice AWS environments surprisingly difficult.
 Most "best practice" features on AWS should really be the standard practice, but complicated cross-service relationships are difficult to implement correctly.
-Pulumi and the AWS Quick Starts in the Pulumi registry abstract use higher-order components to abstract away that underlying complexity which makes building and deploying new applications faster than ever.
+Pulumi and the AWS Quick Starts in the [Pulumi Registry](https://www.pulumi.com/registry/) use higher-order components to abstract away that underlying complexity which makes building and deploying new applications faster than ever.

 <!--more-->